jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/03_python_metrics/04_topology/index.md

    ![Topology 4](../../../assets/images/03-03-topology_4.png)

----

-## Unified Analysis Screen

-#### 👂 Listen & follow in Dynatrace
+5. Navigate to our python service to see the metrics connected in the unified anlaysis screen.

+In the top search bar type in `pysrvc svc on port 8090` to navigate to the service screen:

+![Topology 4](../../../assets/images/03-03-nav_to_py_service.gif)

+Under the `Service Metrics` select one of the drop down menus to see the OpenTelemetry metrics:

 > 📝 **Note**:
 > It may take a few minutes for the topology to connect the metrics to the service

-Now that we have our topology we can navigate to the Service screen for our python service to see the result

-In the top search bar type in `pysrvc svc on port 8090` to navigate to the service screen:

-![Topology 4](../../../assets/images/03-03-nav_to_py_service.gif)

-Under the Service Metrics if we drop down the menu we can see our OpenTelemetry metrics showing up:

 ![Topology 4](../../../assets/images/03-03-uas_otel_metrics.png)